graphprotocol/ens-subgraph/README.md

   --subgraph <SUBGRAPHID FROM STEP 4>
 ```

-  6b.
-Or you can run the following command to connect to a local geth node:
+  7. Or you can run the following command to connect to a local geth node with rpc option on:

 ```
   cargo run -p graph-node --release -- \